Everything you need to know about creating a successful Employee Recognition Program

 Modern workers spend a great deal of time at work and form close bonds with their colleagues.
 Over time, organizations acknowledge the benefits of celebrating and recognizing these major life events for their employees.

-Bottom line: Modern programs are necessary because they focus on personalized and spontaneous appreciation.
+Bottom line: Unstructured recognition methods are necessary because they focus on personalized and spontaneous appreciation.
 Unplanned, meaningful praise helps boost everyday morale.
 But, the main drawback is too much flexibility.
 Giving employees too much choice about when and how to provide recognition may result in misuse of the program.
 For example, workers may give praise to only their friends.
-Rather than their coworkers who deserve it.
 Still, if a program is thoughtfully managed, misuse of the program can easily be avoided.

 Now you should be aware of what a recognition program looks like in practice.